simonwoerpel/medienrevolte.de/src/_projects/cumexfiles.md

 this the heist of the century?

 **me:**
-- making a big bunch of (really huge) confidential documents searchable and securely accessible for 38 journalists from 12 countries to work collaboratively on this investigation. me & [CORRECTIV nerds](https://correctiv.org/nerds/) also provided security trainings and support for the colleagues.
+- making a big bunch of (really huge) confidential documents searchable and securely accessible for 38 journalists from 12 countries to work collaboratively on this investigation. me & [CORRECTIV Nerds](https://correctiv.org/nerds/) also set up the secure infrastructure and provided security trainings and support for the colleagues.
+- building the [internal software CORRECTIV](/software/boromeo/) uses to handle these kind of document-based investigations
 - building [the website & longread](https://cumex-files.com) (based on some contributions of others)

 [check out some video about the technology](https://cumex-files.com/en/#project)